Log In | Customer Support

 Year Built / Last Refurbished: 2008 / 2008

-Length / Tonnage: 935 / 86,000
+Length / Tonnage: 936 / 86,273

-Number of Cabins / Passengers: 1,022 / 2,044
+Number of Cabins / Passengers: 1,022 / 2,104

-Officers / Crew: Dutch / Filipino
+Officers / Crew: Dutch / International

-Operating Area: Europe and Caribbean
+Operating Area: Mediterranean, Europe

 Overview

-"This will be the 80th passenger ship to sail in the company's fleet and the first ship in our illustrious history to bear the name Eurodam," said Stein Kruse, president and chief executive officer.
+"This is the 80th passenger ship to sail in the company's fleet and the first ship in our illustrious history to bear the name Eurodam," said Stein Kruse, president and chief executive officer.
 "We chose the name Eurodam to celebrate our European and Dutch heritage and our third century of sailing in one of the world's most popular cruising regions."
 The company's first ship, the ss Rotterdam, sailed her maiden voyage from Rotterdam to New York City in October of 1872, 134 years ago last month.

 Public Areas

-The Eurodam will continue several Holland America Line features, including the Pinnacle Grill and Pinnacle Bar; the innovative Culinary Arts Center presented by Food & Wine Magazine, where culinary experts provide cooking demonstrations and intimate classes in state-of-the-art onboard show kitchens; an expanded Greenhouse Spa and Salon with thermal suites and hydro-pool, the largest gymnasium ever built for Holland America Line; and a youth facility that includes the teens-only Loft.
+The Eurodam continues several Holland America Line features, including the Pinnacle Grill and Pinnacle Bar; the innovative Culinary Arts Center presented by Food & Wine Magazine, where culinary experts provide cooking demonstrations and intimate classes in state-of-the-art onboard show kitchens; an expanded Greenhouse Spa and Salon with thermal suites and hydro-pool, the largest gymnasium ever built for Holland America Line; and a youth facility that includes the teens-only Loft.

 Cabins

-"Holland America Line chose NB Design Group of Seattle to create this stylish new décor," said Stein Kruse, president and chief executive officer.
+"Holland America Line chose NB Design Group of Seattle to create the stylish new décor," said Stein Kruse, president and chief executive officer.
 "We sought a design firm capable of providing a fresh look while retaining a tailored, Euro-classic aesthetic.
 NB Design Group has succeeded wonderfully by introducing different woods and textures and fresh color combinations."

 Nancy Burfiend, principal designer and founder of NB Design Group, added the intent was to transform each stateroom and suite into a calming oasis where guests could relax and rejuvenate.

-"There is so much taking place aboard a cruise ship – diverse activities, exciting dining, theater shows, and more – that we wanted the guest rooms to reflect a soothing environment," said Burfiend.
+"There so much taking place aboard a cruise ship – diverse activities, exciting dining, theater shows, and more – that we wanted the guest rooms to reflect a soothing environment," said Burfiend.
 "For example, the deluxe verandah suites will feature rich walnut furniture, charcoal gray seating, crisp white draperies and a patterned gray tip sheared carpet – accented with powder blue and citrius orange in strategic areas to add dimension and interest.

-"Inside staterooms will have blond, maple-toned furniture to create a lighter environment, with the recessed area behind the beds painted sky-blue and covered by sheer curtains with a burn-out, wave pattern that allows hints of blue to show – in effect, creating the sense of a window," Burfiend added.
+"Inside staterooms have blond, maple-toned furniture to create a lighter environment, with the recessed area behind the beds painted sky-blue and covered by sheer curtains with a burn-out, wave pattern that allows hints of blue to show – in effect, creating the sense of a window," Burfiend added.

-Staterooms will feature all the Signature of Excellence premium amenities: plush Euro-top Mariner’s Dream beds, deluxe waffle/terry cloth robes, Egyptian cotton towels, flat panel televisions, DVD players, make-up mirrors with halo lighting, massage shower heads, professional grade hair dryers, fresh flowers and complimentary fruit baskets.
+Staterooms feature all the Signature of Excellence premium amenities: plush Euro-top Mariner’s Dream beds, deluxe waffle/terry cloth robes, Egyptian cotton towels, flat panel televisions, DVD players, make-up mirrors with halo lighting, massage shower heads, professional grade hair dryers, fresh flowers and complimentary fruit baskets.

 Itinerary